Language: EN

 Programming languages are fundamental tools in the world of technology.
 Since the early days of computing, programmers have used different languages to develop software.

-Here we will take a brief overview of some of the main programming languages that have been used throughout history.
+Here we will take a brief look at some of the main programming languages throughout history.

 Low-level language

-At the beginning of programming and the era of computing, programmers had to write code in machine language.
-This consisted of binary instructions understandable to computers.
-It was a long, tedious, complex and error-prone task.
+In the early days of programming and computing, programmers had to write code in machine language.
+This consisted of binary instructions understandable by computers.
+It was a long, tedious, complex, and error-prone task.

-In the 1940s and 1950s, the first programming languages began to emerge.
-These languages, known as low-level languages, were closely related to the architecture of the computers of the time.
+In the 1940s and 50s, the first programming languages began to emerge.
+These languages (known as low-level languages) were closely related to the architecture of the computers of the time.

-To make it more accessible, the language Assembly emerged, which used mnemonics to represent low-level instructions.
-Although it still required a deep knowledge of machine architecture, assembly language was an important step in simplifying programming.
+To make it more accessible, the language Assembler emerged, which used mnemonics to represent low-level instructions.
+Although it still required a deep understanding of the machine’s architecture, assembly language was an important step in simplifying programming.

 High-level languages

 Fortran (Formula Translation) was developed by IBM in the 1950s.
-It was designed specifically for scientific computing and became a popular choice for numerical programming.
-Fortran allowed scientists and programmers to express complex mathematical algorithms in a more understandable and efficient way than low-level languages.
+It was specifically designed for scientific computing and became a popular choice for numerical programming.
+Fortran allowed scientists and programmers to express complex mathematical algorithms more understandably than low-level languages.

 COBOL (Common Business-Oriented Language), on the other hand, focused on business and administrative applications.
 These languages allowed programmers to be more productive and encouraged software development in various areas.